Hall of Gratitude

 For its first nine years, AMOCA was located in a 3,000 square foot storefront in downtown Pomona, an economically struggling district where art is an important element of the continuing community revitalization program.
 Despite the extremely small space, AMOCA’s talented and dedicated staff organized dozens of thought-provoking exhibitions that drew a local and regional audience.

-Nonetheless, space constraints and the need to store AMOCA’s growing ceramics collection led the museum to purchase a former bank building in 2011.
+Space constraints and the need to store AMOCA’s growing ceramics collection led the museum to purchase a former bank building in 2011.
 The 51,000 square foot building includes ample space for exhibition galleries, collection storage, a library, staff offices, meeting spaces, museum store, parking, and a fully equipped 12,000 square foot ceramics studio.
-None of this would have been possible with David Armstrong and his vision.
+None of this would have been possible without David Armstrong and his vision.